manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 - The value of `CLIENT_ID` is a unique public identifier for your application.
 Although it's a public identifier, it’s recommended to not make it easily guessable by third parties.

-As mentioned before the value of `API_IDENTIFIER` must be the same value as you used when creating the GraphQL server, this value can be found in the [API section](https://manage.auth0.com/#/apis) of the Auth0 dasboard:
+As mentioned before the value of `API_IDENTIFIER` must be the same value as you used when creating the GraphQL server, this value can be found in the [API section](https://manage.auth0.com/#/apis) of the Auth0 dashboard:

 - The value of `API_IDENTIFIER` is the value of the audience object property for the GraphQL server, and it's the same value that you provided as an identifier to your Auth0 API earlier on.
 Do not include quotation marks.